ebzzry/ebzzry.github.io/en/fkd/eo-linux.md

 <a name="modeswitch"></a>Mode‎ߺ‎switch
 ------------------------------------

-A faster and easier way to input Esperanto characters is through the use of the *Mode switch* key.
+A faster and easier way to input Esperanto characters is through the use of the *Mode‎ߺ‎switch* key.
 Just like with the *Multi‎ߺ‎key*, you assign a key to it.
 I like to bind two keys to it, so I can type with both hands.
 Unlike the Multi‎ߺ‎key, you have to hold it down like the <kbd>Shift</kbd> or
 <kbd>Ctrl</kbd> keys.

-If you want to assign the Windows keys as the mode switch keys, edit the file `~/.Xmodmap`, then add the following:
+If you want to assign the Windows keys as the <kbd>Mode‎ߺ‎switch</kbd> keys, edit the file `~/.Xmodmap`, then add the following:

 ```
 !! left windows key